It's On (Dr. Dre) 187um Killa: Commercial performance

 To date, this is Eazy's most successful release, selling 110,600 copies in its first week.
 It peaked at number 5 on the Billboard 200 as well as at number 1 on Top R&B/Hip-Hop Albums chart.
-In 1994, it was certified double-platinum by the RIAA, with over 2 million copies sold in America.
+In 1994, it was certified double-platinum by the RIAA, with over 2 and a half million copies sold in America.
 It remains one of 2 gangsta rap EPs to go multi-platinum, alongside Bone Thugs-n-Harmony's Creepin on ah Come Up, which Eazy-E executive produced and also appeared on.